 He also served in the White House as Executive Secretary of the Presidential Clemency Board under President Gerald Ford and as Special Assistant to the Secretary at the U.S. Department of Housing and Urban Development.

-Subsequent to his White House tenure, Bob served as Special Assistant to the Governor of the State of Michigan, William G. Milligan, and as a member of the Governor’s subcabinet, directing the state's Washington office.
+Subsequent to his White House tenure, Bob served as Director of the State of Michigan’s Washington office, Special Assistant to Governor William G. Milligan and a member of the Governor’s subcabinet responsible for advocating on behalf of the State of Michigan before the Congress, the Executive Branch and the Administrative agencies.

 An influential civic leader, Bob has held notable positions that include:

 Additionally, Bob served on the transition teams of Presidents Reagan, G.W.
 Bush and Trump.
-During the 2000 election, Bob helped organize and develop a cadre of lawyer volunteers nationally in support of Bush’s presidential campaign.
+During the 2000 election, Bob helped organize and develop a cadre of lawyer volunteers nationally in support of President George W. Bush’s presidential campaign.
 He traveled extensively on behalf of the campaign and served as a lead attorney in Broward County, Florida, during the recount.
-Working for the Trump campaign in 2016, he helped lead a group of volunteer lawyers who, on Election Day, were assigned ballot integrity responsibilities in New Hampshire.
+Working for the Trump campaign in 2016, he helped lead a group of volunteer lawyers who, on Election Day were responsible for ballot integrity activities in New Hampshire.

 Bob served as an adjunct professor of law at American University and has lectured abroad on international economic, energy and environmental issues as part of the U.S. State Department’s AMPARTS program, for the Konrad Adenauer Foundation and at universities worldwide.